ao/hivemind/docs/final_project_summary.md

 - Cost optimization features

 **Implementation Details:**
-- The `CloudManager` in `src/cloud.rs` provides the core implementation
+- The `CloudManager` would be implemented in `internal/cloud/manager.go`
 - Provider-specific adapters for each cloud platform
 - Unified API for multi-cloud operations
 - Instance lifecycle management